CatMe0w/uuidminer/README.md

 ## Features

-The program enumerates the legal Minecraft player name character set (excluding Chinese player names), i.e., 0-9, a-z, A-Z, and \_, totaling 63 characters.
+The program enumerates the legal Minecraft player name character set (excluding CJK player names), i.e., 0-9, a-z, A-Z, and \_, totaling 63 characters.
 It searches for player names with lengths from 3 to 16.
 Each candidate name is mapped to its corresponding offline mode UUID and matched against the user-specified target prefix.

 The program supports multi-GPU and multi-node parallel execution.